jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

   (a) that is a listed issuer that has financial products that confer voting rights quoted on a licensed market; or (b) that was within paragraph (a) at any time during a period specified in the takeovers code (being a period not exceeding 12 months before any date or the occurrence of any event referred to in the code); or
   (c) that—
-    (i) has 50 or more shareholders and 50 or more share parcels; and (ii) is at least medium-sized.
+    (i) has 50 or more shareholders; and
+    (ii) is at least medium-sized.
+(2) If a financial product that confers a voting right is held jointly by 2 or more persons, those persons must be treated as a single shareholder for the purposes of counting the number of shareholders under subsection (1)﻿(c)﻿(i).
 (2)
 (3) In this section, shareholder means a shareholder holding a financial product that confers a voting right.
 (4) In this section, a company is at least medium-sized if—